esdx/figma-html-export/readme.md

 ### Some notes
 •All blocks positioned absolutely
-•Constraints will be considered during export If your Figma page have a block centered inside parent frame with corresponding constaints  it will be centered in output (e.g. like so: left:50%; trosform:translateY(-50%);)
+•Constraints will be considered during export.
+If your Figma page have a block centered inside parent frame with corresponding constaints being set, it will be centered in the output as well (e.g. like so: left:50%; trosform:translateY(-50%);)
-•If something rendered in a wrong way you may try assigning export (png or svg) setting to it in Figma ad set stopOnExport:true
+•If something rendered in a wrong way you may try assigning export (png or svg) setting to it in Figma and set stopOnExport:true
-•Some svgs inside figma might be looking like complex stricture of separate vector paths nested in groups - to reduce complexity assign export settings to the top level nodes of such elements in Figma
+•Some svgs inside Figma might be looking like complex strictures of separate vector paths nested in groups - to reduce complexity assign export settings to the top level nodes of such elements in Figma or Ctrle-E them
 •Icon fonts like FA will not be rendered correctly.
-Use export setting in Figma to fix •Styles for test objects will be added to documents but @font-face not.
+Use export setting in Figma to fix
+•Styles for text objects will be added to documents but @font-face not.
 Some fonts you have localy will work
 •Set line height for text manually (api provide slightly wrong values otherwise)
 •Top level frames exported as separate html files.
 Transitions between them converted to links.
 If you need just one frame use "targetFrame" in your config.json
+•Nodes with mirroring (Shift-E Shift-V) may not be correctly parsed
+•At the current stage this script is not very suitable for large documents.
+It will create too many images in a very irrational way

 ### Installation
 1. git clone on download this script.